 If your website is hacked this can not only result in bad things happening to the site itself, but may also compromise the information held in your website’s database.
 This can include personal information from user accounts and form submissions—not a good position in which to find yourself.
 The most common reason that websites get hacked is that they are running on old versions of software, so keeping your site’s software updated is really important.
 If this is something you don’t have the time, knowledge or inclination to do then pay your web developer to do it for you.
 (Check out our website care plans for details of the services we offer.)

 Having an SSL certificate installed on your server allows communication between your website and the user’s browser to be encrypted.
 This is essential if you are taking payments on your website and is mandatory under the Payment Card Industry Data Security Standard (PCI DSS).
 But even if your site does not take card payments it is good practice to have an SSL certificate installed simply because most browsers now issue warnings when the connection is unencrypted.
 On non-transactional websites, the risks highlighted by this warning are purely hypothetical but it can undermine the visitor’s confidence in the site nonetheless.
 For several years now, having a valid SSL certificate has been a positive ranking signal for search engines.
-So if customer confidence and search rankings are important to you then having an SSL certificate is a must.
+So if customer confidence and search rankings are important to you then having a valid SSL certificate is a must.

 Don’t steal content

 Under UK law, the copyright in any original work is owned by its creator.
 So before you can legally use someone else’s content you need their explicit permission to do so.
 This means you can’t just copy and paste text from another website or grab images that you find in a Google search.
 There are plenty of legitimate sources where images, audio and video can be obtained for free or licensed at a very reasonable cost.
 So if you have content on your website which was not created by yourself or by a member of your staff—and you do not have explicit permission to use it—then you are probably breaking the law.